 The Memorial Walk has become a special place for members, ex-members, relatives and friends of The Royal Australian Regiment.
 It is recognised as our spiritual home.

-The RAR National Memorial Walk View Photo Galleries here
+The RAR National Memorial Walk View Photo Slideshows here

 THE QUEENSLAND KOREAN WAR MEMORIAL